Quick Information

 Egyptian and Near Eastern Collection

-Nine galleries at the museum are dedicated to artifacts from ancient Egypt, Nubia, Mesopotamia, and the Eastern Mediterranean.
-Comprising more than 17,000 relics, this collection includes a real 4,000-year-old Egyptian burial chamber, mummies, sarcophagi, and scarabs.
-You’ll also find pottery, jewellery, clothes, religious objects, and grave goods on display.
+Nine galleries at the museum are dedicated to artifacts from ancient Egypt, Nubia, Mesopotamia, and the Eastern Mediterranean, comprising 17,000 relics, including a 4,000-year-old Egyptian burial chamber, mummies, sarcophagi, scarabs, pottery, jewellery, and other religious objects.
 The statuette of a blue Hippopotamus is one of the finest examples of fine glazed pottery from this period.

 Collection of Greek and Roman Antiquities